Mishaguk/Recipe-finder/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory and add your Spoonacular API key:
+3. Create or change `.env.local` file in the root directory and add your Spoonacular API key:

    ```
    SPOONACULAR_API_KEY=your_api_key_here